All Episodes

 He's a big fan.

-And uh I was happy to see him in the uh in the opening episode last night.
+And I was happy to see him in the opening episode last night.

-Um so anyway, Southeastern Kentucky and the Choctaw Nation of Oklahoma, those are the promise zones or chosen people.
+So anyway, Southeastern Kentucky and the Choctaw nation of Oklahoma, those are the promise zones or chosen people.

-Those are those are if you live in those areas, you might get a tax break if you're small business for hiring the unemployed.
+If you live in those areas, you might get a tax break if you're a small business for hiring the unemployed.

 But as I said yesterday, if unemployment benefits create jobs, why do you have to do the promise zones?

-If unemployment benefits, unemployment checks allow you to turn the thermostat up and buy an additional loaf of bread, and the utility company can maybe hire workers or grocery, why in the world do we have to go through this tax break business if the simple issuance of unemployment compensation creates jobs and grows the economy.
+If unemployment benefits, unemployment checks allow you to turn the thermostat up and buy an additional loaf of bread, and the utility company can maybe hire workers or groceries.

-So um anyway, uh let me take a brief time out here.
+So anyway, let me take a brief time out here.

-We'll come back, and I'm gonna get to this immigration story, because I really did not mean to keep you.
+I'm going to get to this immigration story because I really did not mean to keep you.

 There were just things that kept edging it out of the way.